-The exhibitor winning the most points in Class 11-B will be declared Junior Baking Champion, and receive a \$25 award.
-Winner is eligible every 2 years and will be invited to attend the Awards Presentation to receive their awards.
+The exhibitor winning the most points in Class 11-B will be declared Junior Baking Champion and receive a \$25 award.
+Winner is eligible every 2 years and will be invited to attend the Friday Night Show to receive awards.